Day 1: Arrive at Cochin

 Your Easy Tours Facilitator will pick you up from your hotel and accompany you to a local theatre where you will experience Kerala’s ancient performing art - a Kathakali dance performance.
 Kathakali literally means the art of storytelling through dance and the dance form is an ancient forefather of many Asian dance forms.

-Start your day with a guided visit to the island of Cherai.
+visit to the island of Cherai.
 Visit the 19th century Azheekkal Sree Varaha Venkateswara Temple - the temple Ratha (Chariot) is unique and very impressive.
 Also visit the Portuguese Fort, which was built in 1503 and is the oldest European structure in India.
 You will also stop at the Pallipuram Church, completed in 1577 by the Portuguese.
 There are some interesting artifacts in the church.

 This exploration is